microsoft/qsharp-compiler/QIR-README.md

-# QIR Pre-Release Sharing
+# QIR Pre-Release Instructions

-This file contains directions for using this pre-release version of the QIR code generation.
+This file contains directions for using the pre-release version of the QIR code generation.
+This code is still in flux and will change frequently.
+In particular, there are many usability features that are missing.

+See [this list, below](#to-dos) for some specific open issues and work items.

 ## Important Notes